jenstornell/tabbis.js/readme.md

 ## Disclaimer

-This plugin is provided "as is" with no guarantee.
+This library is provided "as is" with no guarantee.
 Use it at your own risk and always test it yourself before using it in a production environment.
 If you find any issues, please create a new issue.

 ## License - MIT